kubesphere/website/content/en/blogs/porter-in-cncf-landscape.md

 ---
 title: 'Porter: An Innovative Cloud Native Service Proxy in CNCF Landscape'
+keywords: Kubernetes, bare-metal, LoadBalancer, Porter
+description: Porter allows you to create Kubernetes services of type LoadBalancer in bare metal cluster, which makes you enjoy the consistent experience with the cloud.
+Porter has been accepted into CNCF Landscape as a promising newcomer.
 tag: 'Load Balancer, Kubernetes, Porter'
 createTime: '2020-07-10'
 author: 'Feynman, Sherlock'